-What kind of structure is needed for the successful integration of diversity and inclusive culture?
-In our first article, we started the discussion with an introduction to the growing need for D&I. Our second article brought forth the need of a strong and Inclusive leader.
-Here, we will continue our series with a discussion on the structures you can put in place to help facilitate an effective implementation of diversity and inclusive cultures.
+What kind of structure is needed for the successful integration of diversity, equity and an inclusive culture?
+In our first article, we started the discussion with an introduction to the growing need for DEI.
+Our second article brought forth the need of a strong and Inclusive leader.
+Here, we will continue our series with a discussion on the structures you can put in place to help facilitate an effective implementation of DEI.
 Initially these structures are imperative while an organisation and its members look to change their habits.
 Once established, teams are put in position to leverage their differences and give themselves a competitive edge.
 It must be highlighted that an inclusive leader is a mandatory condition for the creation of diversity and inclusive cultures.
 Without such a leader, the structures that will be discussed will not be enough.
 For example, you can hire minorities as much as you want, they won’t stay if they don’t feel safe and valued.
 While structure can help create these feelings, it is not achievable without the right style of leadership.

 Any structural change is something to be closely managed.
 John Kotter, a former professor at Harvard and a leader in change management, argues that at least 75% of a management team must buy-in to have a chance at a successful implementation of change in their organisation.
 Kotter’s approach to change includes steps to create buy-in, a sense of urgency, and actions which enable behavioural change.
 The tools and processes which help change behaviour should be a priority.
 Using things like rewards or a narrative people can connect with, is a simple, yet effective approach to earning employee buy-in.
 If done successfully it will create positive behaviour change and increased attendance.
 Earning buy-in is not a one-off.
 It must be earned over time and maintained.